theblue18/MissionMap/README.md

   - Function: depositETH(uint256,uint256)

 ### Testing Location Tasks
-Share Location: Tasks are considered completed only if the user's current location is within the region of the Community.
+Location Task: Tasks are considered completed only if the user's current location is within the region of the Community.
 In global communities, the task is always marked as successful.

 ## For Mission Takers
 ### Exploring and Participating in Missions